Russian hip-hop

-Russian hip hop refers to hip hop music recorded in Russia or in the Russian language in former Soviet states like Ukraine, Belarus, and Kazakhstan.
+Russian hip hop refers to hip hop music recorded in Russia or in the Russian language in former Soviet states such as Ukraine, Belarus, Tatarstan and Kazakhstan.
 Hits by Russian rappers are included in the soundtracks of some PC-games and have formed part of several popular internet memes.

-Many Russian rap artists have achieved commercial success, including Detsl, Bad Balance, Centr, Kasta, Oxxxymiron and Belarusian artist Seryoga.
+Many Russian rap artists have achieved commercial success, including Detsl, Bad Balance, Face, Skryptonite, Husky, Basta, Feduk, GeeGun, Centr, Morgenshtern, Timati, Ligalize, Markul, Slava Marlov, Kizaru, Instasamka, Slava KPSS, Pale, Irina Smelaya, Loc-Dog, Big Baby Tape, L'One, Mayot, Pharaoh, Jah Khalib, Soda Luv, Macan, Smoky Mo, Eldzhey, Bogdan Titomir, Egor Kreed, T-Killah, Kasta, Oxxxymiron, Boulevard Depo and Belarusian artist Seryoga.

 Especially at the end of the 2010s and the beginning of the 2020s, rap has become a very political form of music in Russia.
-In this respect, rap could be compared to rock in the 1980s, which gave voice to young people critical of the Soviet system, expressed, for example, by Viktor Tsoi's Khochu peremen ("I want changes").
+In this respect, rap could be compared to rock in the 1980s, which gave voice to young people critical of the Soviet system, expressed, for example, by Viktor Tsoi's song "Khochu peremen" ("I want changes").

 The increased politicization was most impressively demonstrated at the end of 2018, when a string of concerts were canceled.
 Among them was a performance by rapper Khaski (real name Dmitry Kuznetsov) in Krasnodar at the end of November.
 After the local prosecutor's office banned him from performing at Club Bounce on the grounds that the music contained extremist ideas, drug glorification and a call to suicide, the rapper stood on the roof of a car and began singing to his fans in the street until the police took him away for "hooliganism" (chuliganstvo) leading to him initially being sentenced to several days in prison.
 As a result, many famous rappers gave a solidarity concert for him in Moscow.

 History

-Poetry is a big part of Russian culture, which has strong influence on earlier hip hop music.
-Historically Russia had a similar element to today's hip hop such as Chastushka, where two people would take a turn to perform a poem to upbeat music and use satire for a punch line.
-A Belarusian artist Seryoga, often combines Western rap with the native Russian chastushka.
-The recording was influenced by the music of Grandmaster Flash and Captain Sensible.
-These experiments were not generally recognized at that time.

-pre-1990s

-The beginnings of Russian hip-hop culture and its musical form rap can be traced back to the late phase of the Soviet Union.
-However, the first musical works were not yet genuine creations, but essentially adaptations of U.S. compositions.
-This is also illustrated by the first Russian rap album, which appeared in 1984, created by Aleksandr Astrov around the group Chas Pik in present-day Samara.
-The song "Rep" included in it was a cover version of the song Rapper's Delight by Sugarhill Gang, released five years earlier.
+1980s

+Hip hop culture in Russia began during the mid-late 1970s from the growing influence of the Eurodisco movement in Soviet Russia.
+However, breaking was one of the first elements of American hip hop culture to become popularized in the country, along with skateboarding, DJing, and MCing shortly after.
+The beginnings of Russian hip hop's musical form, rap, can be traced back the 1980s.
+Regarded as the first 'rap group in Russia, the group "Rush Hour" (Chas Pik) created one of the first attempts at rap in their 1984 album, "Rap."
+The album contained a track called "Rap" which featured lyrics based on multiplication tables and letters and took its inspiration from the funk-based style of the popular track, Rapper's Delight by Sugarhill Gang, released five years earlier.
+The 1980 Summer Olympics, held in Moscow, was one of the main catalysts for bringing hip hop culture to Soviet Russia, and by 1985 events like the 12th World Festival of Youth and Students and Mikhail Gorbachev's policy of Perestroika further brought Western culture into the country.